 How: Believe it or not, most of the food we buy will not become unsafe on the exact date listed on the bottom of the can or on the back of the box.
 These dates were actually invented so that manufacturers could communicate to the consumer approximately when the product would be at peak freshness or quality.
 These dates have nothing to do with food safety.

 This topic has become very hot recently: Harvard Food Law and Policy Clinic made a short video, (Link 2) and has a ton of resources available here (Link 3).
 The US Department of Agriculture weighs in here (Link 4).
-It is such a problem, and it’s such an easy win, that two Congresspersons have even introduced (Link 5) a bill (Link 6) that proposes date labelling standardization!
+It is such a problem, and it’s such an easy win, that two Congresspersons have even introduced a bill (Link 5)that proposes date labelling standardization!
+The Food and Drug Administration supports the food industry’s efforts to standardize the use of the term “Best if Used By” on its packaged-food labeling if the date is simply related to optimal quality — not safety.
+(LINK 6)

 Time: The sky is the limit!